Multi-Stage Monte Carlo Tree Search for Non-Monotone Object Rearrangement Planning in Narrow Confined Environments: Experiments

 We create randomly generated start and goal arrangements of five increasing difficulty levels to examine the performance of our MS-MCTS.
-The environment has a dimension of 20 by 20 units with 4-8 objects inside.
+The surface of the environment has a dimension of 20 by 20 units with 4-8 objects randomly placed inside.
 All objects are presented by circles with a radius 1 unit and they are placed with a minimal distance of 4 units between the centers to leave some grasping space for the gripper.
-The picking and placing tunnel width is set to be 4 units.
+The picking and placing rectangular path width of our linear motion planner is set to be 4 units.
+One example depicting the testing configurations is shown in Fig. \ref{fig:eq and topo} (b).
 The 4 objects cases are considered to be easy, 5-6 to be medium, and 7-8 to be hard.
-For each difficulty level, 80 cases are generated to understand the method's performance comprehensively.
-Aside from our MS-MCTS, two additional non-monotone planner baselines, BiRRT(mRS) \cite{stilman2007manipulation} and PERTS(CIRS) \cite{wang2022efficient}, are implemented to compare against our method.
+For each level involving different number of objects, 80 valid instances are randomly generated to test the method's performance comprehensively.
+Aside from our MS-MCTS, two additional prevailing non-monotone planner baselines, BiRRT(mRS) \cite{stilman2007manipulation, krontiris2016efficiently} and PERTS(CIRS) \cite{wang2022efficient}, are implemented to compare against our method.
 BiRRT(mRS) follows the BiRRT algorithm with tree nodes denoting different arrangements.
 The mRS monotone solver connects different tree nodes and finally forms the complete plan.
 PERTS(CIRS) divides the hard non-monotone case into a sequence of monotone cases.
 It utilizes perturbations to find valid buffer regions when the tree cannot grow further with the CIRS monotone solver.
-We use the following metrics for quantitative evaluation:

-\begin{itemize} \item \textbf{Success rate}: The percentage of successfully solved instances.
-Cases that are not solved within 30 seconds are considered as failures. \item \textbf{Number of steps}: The number of steps performed to achieve the goal arrangement. \item \textbf{Displacement distance}: The sum of displacement distance of all objects.
-The displacement distance is the Euclidean distance between the start and end regions. \end{itemize}
+For all the methods, the underlying motion planner is set to be the LMP we introduced in the method section to increase the probability of finding valid solutions and enforce fairness.
+To evaluate the performance, we use the following metrics for quantitative evaluation: \begin{itemize}[leftmargin=*] \item \textbf{Success rate}: Success rate tracks the percentage of successfully solved instances.
+Cases that are not solved within a 60 seconds time budget are considered as failures. \item \textbf{Planning time}: The planning time stores the time consumption for the task planner to return a solution. \item \textbf{Number of steps}: The number of steps measures the amount of object relocation actions needed to achieve the goal arrangement. \item \textbf{Relocation distance}: The relocation distance records the sum of the length that all the objects moved by the gripper. \item \textbf{Gripper distance}: The gripper distance calculates the sum of the length that the gripper moves to relocate all the objects to finish the task. \end{itemize}